 There are many paths to success in business and you’ll hear CEO’s of different organizations telling their secrets for the path to success.
 One thing every successful company has in common that not many CEO’s brag about is GRC.
 Unlike the radical innovations we’ve seen from the biggest names in Silicon Valley, GRC isn’t revolutionary.
 It’s a requirement.

 GRC isn’t a difficult concept to understand.
 It’s familiarizing yourself with all the pieces of the puzzle that go into GRC that can get tricky.
 Once you understand what GRC is, you can begin to synchronize your team, the information your company uses, and the actions you take in order to create a seamless GRC strategy.

 If you’re looking for a specific topic regarding corporate governance, you can use the links below to jump ahead:

 GRC is an acronym that stands for “governance, risk management, and compliance,” but the true definition goes far beyond that.
-It involves multiple shareholders that requires cross-departmental involvement and buy-in from everyone from entry-level employees to CEO’s.
+It involves the CCO and multiple shareholders that requires cross-departmental involvement and buy-in from everyone from entry-level employees to CEO’s.